Hurt no living thing:

 - Memorize the poem to recite later.

-- See how many of the creatures listed you can find this summer (see resources below).
+- See how many of the creatures listed you can find this summer (see resources below for more ideas).

 - Create an author page for Rossetti.